Intelligent diagnosis

 Timing Check

-The Timing Check verifies whether the current task has reached its scheduled run time.
+Timing Check checks whether the current task has reached its scheduled time.
 This check is triggered only after the upstream dependency check passes.

-NoteWhen you define the scheduling properties for a task in the DataStudio module, you set an expected run time.
-However, the actual run time might be delayed due to issues such as the failure of an upstream dependency.
+NoteWhen you define the scheduling properties of a task in the DataStudio module, you must set the expected run time of the task in the scheduling environment.
+However, the actual run time may be later than the scheduled time due to issues such as upstream task failures.

 -